Rev. Rebecca Writes is a blog that focuses on faith, books, and disability awareness!

 While in D.C., Rebecca also served as a pastoral intern at the United Methodist General Board of Church and Society (GBCS) located on Capitol Hill.
 During her time at GBCS, Rebecca gained experience working with issues of social justice, including the Imagine No Malaria Campaign.
 She was ordained as an elder in the United Methodist Church in May of 2018.
 She currently serves as the solo pastor at a wonderful church in Pennsylvania.
 She is a member of the Order of St. Luke.

 Rev. Rebecca’s most recent book is The United Methodist Church & Disability: Essays and Practical Tips for Churches, Clergy, and People with Disabilities.
 She has also written a chapbook, Through My Good Eye: A Memoir in Verse.
-Her first novel, Cinnamon Rolls and Running Shoes, as well as her first full length poetry collection, Songs for Warriors: Poetry & Prose are available from Channillo.
-Her book, Hope for the Broken: Using Writing to Find God’s Grace, is forthcoming from Touch Point Press.
+Her latest book Hope for the Broken: Using Writing to Find God’s Grace, is now available from Touch Point Press (affiliate link).

 Rebecca and her husband live in Pennsylvania.
 They are the proud parents to a chubby chihuahua and a very grumpy cat.